krkn-chaos/krkn/INCUBATION_CHECKLIST.md

 Contributor activity is visible via [GitHub Insights](https://github.com/krkn-chaos/krkn/graphs/contributors).
 The project has 6 active maintainers/members plus external contributors from organizations including MarketAxess and IBM.
 Community recruitment occurs via the [#krkn Slack channel](https://kubernetes.slack.com/archives/C05SFMHRWK1) and CNCF events.

+The project actively participates in the [LFX Mentorship Program](https://lfx.linuxfoundation.org/tools/mentorship/), hosting mentees in 2025 (Terms 2 and 3) and 2026 (Terms 1 and 2) to grow new contributors.
+Krkn has also hosted project kiosks at KubeCon + CloudNativeCon NA 2024, EU 2025, and NA 2026, providing direct engagement with the cloud native community and onboarding new users and contributors.

 ## Engineering Principles

 ### Suggested